API version: 2022-10-20

 This value is public.rqc_journal_apikey

-: an ASCII string (maximum length 64) created by RQC
+: an ASCII alphanumeric string (maximum length 64) created by RQC

 upon request.
 This value is secret and is used for authentication